A Normality Conjecture on Rational Base Number Systems: Numerical evidence supporting Conjecture

-\begin{remark} Beyond being merely normal, in all the cases we studied---and as far as our observations go---minimal words in base $p/q$ exhibit behavior indistinguishable from that of random $q$-ary words.
+We studied the richness threshold and deviation from uniformity in numerous minimal words to test whether our hypotheses of richness (which is a prerequisite for normality) and normality are credible.
+Beyond appearing merely normal, in all the cases we studied---and as far as our observations go---minimal words in base $p/q$ exhibit behavior indistinguishable from that of random $q$-ary words.
 From this perspective, they differ significantly from the two most-studied families of normal words: the $q$-ary Champernowne word and the infinite de Bruijn words.
-This difference is already clearly visible in the figure below.
+This difference is already clearly visible in Figure~8.
 The $q$-ary Champernowne word (for $q\geq 2$) is defined as the concatenation of the base-$q$ expansions of all positive integers, in increasing order \cite{Cha33}.
 An infinite $q$-ary de Bruijn word is an infinite word $w$ in which every $q$-ary finite word of length $l$ occurs exactly once in the prefix of length $q^l+l-1$; such words exist for every $q\geq 3$ (see \cite{BH11} for a complete proof) and are normal \cite{Uga00}.

-\emph{\textbf{Figure 5:} Left: Bottom-left panel of Figure 1, where we additionally plot, with green (or dark gray) large dots, the richness threshold of a ternary de Bruijn word.
-Right: Figure 3, where we additionally show, in blue (or dark grey), the discrepancy of the binary Champernowne word.}
+\textbf{Figure~8:} Left: Top-right panel of Figure~2, in which we additionally plot, with green (or dark gray) large dots, the richness threshold of a ternary de Bruijn word.
+Right: Figure~5, where we additionally show, in blue (or dark grey), the discrepancy of the binary Champernowne word.

 Note that the richness thresholds of the $q$-ary Champernowne word $w_{Cq}$ and any infinite $q$-ary de Bruijn word $w_{Bq}$ are easy to calculate:

 (For Champernowne, this follows from the fact that the subword $0\dots0$ is always the last $q$-ary word of length $l$ to appear, and it first appears in the base-$q$ expansion of $q^l$.
 For de Bruijn words, this result follows directly from their definition.)
 The discrepancy of the Champernowne word is estimated in \cite{Sch86} (see also \cite{BG24}).
 Investigations related to the discrepancy of infinite de Bruijn words are presented in \cite{ABM24}.